zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 # Extension for the AUTOMATIC1111 Web UI

-<p align="justify">sd-webui-predefined_aspect_ratios is an <i>Extension</i> for the <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">AUTOMATIC1111/stable-diffusion-webui</a>, which is adding buttons to the web UI for the selection of predefined aspect ratios.</p>
+<p align="justify">sd-webui-predefined_aspect_ratios is an <i>Extension</i> for the <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">AUTOMATIC1111/stable-diffusion-webui</a>, which is adding buttons to the web UI for the selection of predefined <i>aspect ratios</i>.</p>

 ## Preface

 <p align="justify">The existing solutions [3,4,5] were much to complex for my personal needs.
 I have therefore decided to use this case to programme an <i>Extension</i> for learning purposes.
 The result of my first efforts can be found here.
 The presented version does nothing else, than adding a panel with predefined aspect ratios to the web UI.
-The predefined aspect ratios cover the most common aspect ratios used.</p>
+The predefined <i>aspect ratios</i> cover the most common ones in use.</p>

 ## Selector Buttons for Predefined Aspect Ratios